Île Longue: Fortifications

 casemate and two bastions.
 Remains of the main gate and of the casemate still exist, but are enclosed in the military area, and not accessible to the general public.

 First World War

 From 1914 to 1919, Île Longue was used as an internment camp for German citizens captured after the seizure of the ship Nieuw Amsterdam, intercepted by the French 2nd Light Squadron on 2 September 1914.

-From 3–23 September, the 1500 passengers were interned at Crozon fort and in Brest; from 4 November, they were transferred to a camp built on Île Longue for the occasion.
+From 3–23 September, the 1,500 passengers were interned at Crozon fort and at Brest; from 4 November, they were transferred to a camp built on Île Longue for the occasion.
 The last prisoners were released on 31 December 1919.

 Second World War

 During the occupation, the Germans used Île Longue as an anti-aircraft battery, which remained active until 1944.
 Megalithic monuments were destroyed by the construction of bunkers.